leroment/COVID-19-Detection-System/backend/README.md

 total_diagnoses: count of diagnoses with any status
 total_reviewed_diagnoses: count of diagnoses with REVIEWED status
 total_infected: count of users with a positive COVID-19 diagnosis
-seconds_since_positive: seconds since a positive diagnosis was submitted
+seconds_since_positive: seconds since a positive diagnosis was submitted, or empty if no positive diagnoses ever
 ```